sjentsch/lsjDocs/Ch13/Ch13_ANOVA_01.rst

 An illustrative data set
 ------------------------

-Suppose you’ve become involved in a clinical trial in which you are testing a new antidepressant drug called *Joyzepam*.
+Suppose you have become involved in a clinical trial in which you are testing a new antidepressant drug called *Joyzepam*.
 In order to construct a fair test of the drug’s effectiveness, the study involves three separate drugs to be administered.
 One is a placebo, and the other